 Customers and Staff

 Although he agrees that stone floors, open fires, and dog-friendly policies are nice complements, Alan Piper of The Sun Coniston said the heart and soul of the pub is, without question, its clientele.
 “I think the true heart of a pub is the ability to have a decent conversation with a complete stranger,” said Piper.
 “Have a couple of convivial beers, drink more beers than you should, talk rubbish, and forget about it in the morning.”

+Many factors influence who walks through the door.
+Piper said that his pub’s location, in the mountains along a popular walking route, ensures that the place is full of like-minded people.
+John Lockley of the pub The Golden Rule agrees and says that he refuses to have distractions like pool tables or jukeboxes.
+“It’s all about people coming together, sitting down, and starting to talk,” he said.
+“Once they engage with the staff as well, you get all this conversation going on throughout the pub.”
 That last part hints at another piece of the puzzle, which rewards both first timers and frequent visitors alike.
 Lockley said the most important thing is for a pub to have a stable staff that gets to know the customers.
 At the best pubs, he said, everyone gets to know everyone, customers and staff alike.

 “Most of my staff has been with me for 10 years, and people who come through expect to see the same faces,” said Lockley, who has worked at The Golden Rule since the 1980s.
 “High staff turnover is a big thing now at other places.
 A lot of pubs employ students who work for a few months and disappear.
 But it doesn’t work very well because they have no interest.
 All my staff has a real interest in the place.
 They all feel part of it.
 They are helping to make the place what it is.”

 Food and Brew